Trustees and Advisors

 Most recently, Ms. Scott was elected as Senior Associate of Pembroke College.
 She founded Oxford Games Ltd in 1991 and is the recipient of the 2010 Wonder Women of Toys Inventor/Designer Award and the 2012 Tagie award for Excellence in Game Design.

-Ms. Dorr is the Deputy Director for the Office of Advancement at the Smithsonian Institution where she oversees the advancement services portfolio which includes the departments of Prospect Research, Prospect Management, Advancement Information Systems, Gift Registration, Professional Development and Administrative Services.
+Ms. Dorr is the Deputy Assistant Secretary for Advancement at the Smithsonian Institution where she oversees the advancement services portfolio, which includes the departments of Prospect Research, Prospect Management, Advancement Information Systems, Gift Registration, Professional Development and Administrative Services.
 Before joining the Smithsonian in 2005, Ms. Dorr worked at the Florida International University as the Director of Development Services and Assistant Dean doe Advancement in in the College of Engineering.
 Ms. Dorr started her career with BellSouth Corporation upon graduating from the University of Miami in Coral Gables, Florida.